-The proposed rule change shall become effective upon approval by the SEC.
-NASD will announce the approval of the proposed rule change in a Notice to Members to be published no later than 60 days following Commission approval.
+The Statement shall become effective upon approval by the SEC.
+NASD will announce the approval of the Statement in a Notice to Members to be published no later than 60 days following Commission approval.

-(b) Questions regarding this rule filing may be directed to Gary L. Goldsholle, Associate General Counsel, Office of General Counsel, Division of Regulatory Policy and Oversight, NASD at (202) 728-8104.

-3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change
+- (b) Questions regarding this rule filing may be directed to Gary L. Goldsholle, Associate General Counsel, Office of General Counsel, Division of Regulatory Policy and Oversight, NASD at (202) 728-8104. - 3.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change - (a) Purpose

-(a) Purpose